DanCraft99/gn-standalone-mirror/README.md

-(Update: GN now has its new home at https://gn.googlesource.com/.
-And it can now be built using a single python build script.)
+*Update*: GN now has its new home at https://gn.googlesource.com/.
+And it can now be built using a single python build script.

-Stand Alone GN
+What is new here: Standalone GN with side-by-side Build setup:

 This repo has a patch to make GN run as standalone binary with [build] setup folder placed anywhere/ or fixed in your system.

 This flexibility is made possible with a custom BUILD_CONFIG_ROOT in your project .gn file.
 With this patch, GN can run as a standalone setup for any small to medium size projects and you do not need to always copy [build] setup folder in every project folder.)
 (Note: this repository has only tracked up to April 2018.)

 # gn-standalone-mirror